DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 This neoteny is unprecedented in nature.
 Most animals lose their playfulness as they mature, but humans are biologically programmed for lifelong play, curiosity, and social bonding.
 We learn through games, we solve problems through creative experimentation, and we form communities through joyful, spontaneous creation of shared reality.

 Holding those skulls, I realized I was looking at the biological evidence for why humans are naturally playful, creative, and adaptable.
 We're designed to remain curious and flexible throughout our lives—permanent children in the best possible sense.

+Holding those skulls, I felt a cold horror.
+My entire career had been dedicated to building "more serious, more productive" systems.
+I realized I hadn't been an optimizer; I had been a foot soldier in the War on Play.
+I was one of the architects of the cages I was now trying to understand.

 This playful nature is the very source of our resilience, creativity, and sovereignty.
 A playful people cannot be easily controlled.
 They invent their own games, create their own meaning, and bond in ways that transcend institutional authority.